 - The company is in the midst of a massive and uncertain business transition

-- The stock has a high dividend yield approaching 6%
+- The stock has a high dividend yield of more than 6%

-- Future dividend growth depends on successfully transitioning the business to RRPs
+- However, meaningful future dividend growth depends on successfully transitioning the business to RRPs

 - The stock appears to be a reasonable value at recent levels